duszku/libfuncc/README.md

 As of now default target is set to DEBUG, as project is still far from finished.
 That said for everyday usage it might be wise to switch it to RELEASE.
 This can be done by editing `TARGET` variable in the makefile.

-## What comes next?

-Since the list module is more or less done (though im sure it will still require a lot of work), i now plan to switch to working on tuples.

 ## Lain for no reason